MicrosoftDocs/biztalk-docs/his/core/allocate2.md

  Several updates have been made to Host Integration Server to allow a privileged APPC application to open an APPC conversation using the Single Sign-On feature on behalf of any defined Windows user.
 This is referred to as the privileged proxy feature.
 An extension has been added to the APPC **ALLOCATE** verb to invoke this feature.

  An APPC application becomes privileged by being started in a Windows user account that is a member of a special Windows group.
-When a Host Security Domain is configured, SNA Manager will define a second Windows group for use with the host security features of [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)].
+When a Host Security Domain is configured, SNA Manager will define a second Windows group for use with the host security features of Host Integration Server.
 If the user account under which the actual client is running is a member of this second Windows group, the client is privileged to initiate an APPC conversation on behalf of any user account defined in the Host Account Cache.

  The following illustrates how the privileged proxy feature works:

- The [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] administrator creates a Host Security Domain called APP.
+ The Host Integration Server administrator creates a Host Security Domain called APP.
 SNA Manager now creates two Windows groups.
 The first group is called APP and the second is called APP_PROXY for this example.
 Users that are assigned to the APP group are enabled for Single Sign-On.
 Users assigned to the APP_PROXY group are privileged proxies.
 The administrator adds the Windows user AppcUser to the APP_PROXY group using the Users button on the Host Security Domain property dialog box in SNA Manager.

  The administrator then sets up an APPC application on the Host Integration Server to run as a Windows service called APPCAPP and that service has been set up to operate under the AppcUser user account.
 When APPCAPP runs, it opens an APPC session via an **ALLOCATE** verb using the extended VCB format and specifies the Windows user name of the desired user, UserA (for example).